 Staff Counsel, ACLU National Prison Project, Adjunct Professor of Law

-Gabriel Baron Eber is Staff Counsel at the ACLU National Prison Project where he litigates and advocates for improved conditions of confinement for prisoners and...Continue Reading
+Gabriel Baron Eber is Staff Counsel at the ACLU National Prison Project where he litigates and advocates for improved conditions of confinement for prisoners nationwide. ...Continue Reading

-Gabriel Baron Eber is Staff Counsel at the ACLU National Prison Project where he litigates and advocates for improved conditions of confinement for prisoners and detainees.
-He focuses on cases alleging inadequate medical and mental health care and has a particular interest in death rows and other long-term isolation units.
+Gabriel Baron Eber is Staff Counsel at the ACLU National Prison Project where he litigates and advocates for improved conditions of confinement for prisoners nationwide.
+In addition to focusing on prisoner access to medical and mental health care, he has a particular interest in death rows and long-term solitary confinement.
 Prior to joining the ACLU in 2007, he litigated class actions at a civil rights law firm in Washington, D.C.
 He received his J.D. from the Georgetown University Law Center, his M.P.H. from the Johns Hopkins School of Public Health, and his A.B. from Harvard College.
 He studied epidemiology and biostatistics at the Harvard School of Public Health and has conducted and published research at the Centers for Disease Control and Prevention, Harvard Medical School, and the Center for Law and the Public’s Health.
-He holds the Certified Correctional Health Professional (CCHP) credential from the National Commission on Correctional Health Care.
+He is an Associate in the Department of Epidemiology at the Johns Hopkins School of Public Health and a Certified Correctional Health Professional.